STIR-IT-UP - Vol. 13

 Amanda Haar

-2020 was a wild ride, but it may not all be over yet!
-If your business had a tumultuous year, you may have overlooked some of the financial relief options available to you last year.
-Interestingly, many of these options have continued to evolve even into 2021, and may be even friendlier to the self-employed than before.
+020 was a wild ride, but it may not all be over yet!
+If your business had a tumultuous year, you may have overlooked some financial relief options available last year.
+Interestingly, many of these options have continued to evolve even into 2021 and maybe even friendlier to the self-employed than before.

-Many have heard "PPP" on business owners' lips in the last year, but quite a few felt left out by guidelines that made it difficult for the self-employed to get much help at all.
-Many small business owners were dismayed to realize that the version of this relief option, that was available to them for income replacement purposes would be based on the net profits of their businesses, and if they didn’t have any employees the help stopped there.
-As you may be able to relate to, net profits are often slim for sole-proprietors or contractors who try their best to expense as much as possible for write-offs each year.
+Many have heard "PPP" on business owners' lips in the last year, but quite a few felt left out by guidelines that made it difficult for the self-employed to get much help.
+Many small business owners were dismayed to realize that the version of this relief option available to them for income replacement purposes would be based on the net profits of their businesses.
+If they didn’t have any employees, the help stopped there.
+As you may be able to relate, net profits are often slim for sole proprietors or contractors who try their best to expense as much as possible for write-offs each year.
 For some, this meant they applied for help and received as little as $1 in PPP relief funding!

-As of March 3rd 2021, the SBA has said that you can apply for a PPP by using your gross income rather than your net profits.
-For many contractors this means a much larger opportunity for some forgivable-loan money.
-You can find this number by looking at your prior year tax return Schedule C (where the business income and expenses are located) and finding Line 7: Gross Income.
+As of March 3rd, 2021, the SBA said you can apply for a PPP by using your gross income rather than your net profits.
+For many contractors, this means a much larger opportunity for some forgivable-loan money.
+You can find this number by looking at your prior year's tax return Schedule C (where the business income and expenses are located) and finding Line 7: Gross Income.

-This change means that if you don't have any employees, (or even if you do) you have a lot more room to potentially calculate a PPP loan amount that could actually replace some income, and be easily forgiven as long as you use it properly!
+This change means that if you don't have any employees (or even if you do), you have a lot more room to calculate a PPP loan amount that could replace some income and be easily forgiven as long as you use it properly!

-The previous limit for owner-compensation replacement remains capped at $20,833, which is the equivalent of 2.5 months worth of a $100,000 salary.
-So, if you had gross income of $100,000 in 2019, you may be looking at over $20k in income replacement!
-If your gross income was even higher, you may receive enough PPP money to cover some other expenses as well.
+The previous limit for an owner-compensation replacement remains capped at $20,833, equivalent to 2.5 months' worth of a $100,000 salary.
+So, if you had a gross income of $100,000 in 2019, you may be looking at over $20k in income replacement!
+You may receive enough PPP money to cover other expenses if your gross income is even higher.

 So, if you receive a higher PPP Loan than the owner-compensation limits, but paying employees isn’t a factor in your business, what can you do with the extra funds?